Jamie12341324/monster-records/README.md

 ## Viewer goals
 Viewer goals are:
 * Interresting monster videos to watch
-* Have monster facts about how many 12 year old tall a monster is
+* Have monster facts about how many 12 year olds tall a monster is
-*
 # Strategy Challenge
 Opportunity/Problem|Importance|Viability/Feasibility|Total
 ---|---|---|---